 Have you ever stopped to think about how functional the space is in your home – and how easy it is to navigate?
 Or how foot traffic flows in shops, restaurants and office spaces?
-As you might have guessed, good foot traffic flow is usually the result of meticulous space planning.
+As you might have guessed, an easy foot flow is usually the result of meticulous planning – also known as space planning.

 Space planning is the first and most crucial part of any interior design process.
-It is an in-depth analysis of physical space and its use, as well as correlation to structures and natural light is fundamental to creating easy-to-navigate, well-balanced and functional areas.
-This in itself is the very definition and essence of space planning.
+It is an in-depth analysis of physical space and its use, as well as its’ correlation to structures and natural light.
+Space planning is fundamental to creating easy-to-navigate, well-balanced and functional areas.

 We’ve put together a list of important reasons why space planning should be a vital component of your commercial fit-out.

 A Good First Impression

-No matter which type of business or commercial property you own – be it a restaurant, an office, or any other retail space – the physical appearance of your space will most often cast the first impression on your potential customers and clients.
+No matter which type of business or commercial property you own – be it a restaurant, an office, or any other retail space – the physical appearance of your space will most often cast the first impression on your potential customers.

-Nobody wants to be in an unappealing environment or see poorly laid-out rooms and areas that look muddled.
-This could give the impression that your place of business is outdated and you are disorganised.
+Nobody wants to work, shop or dine in an unappealing environment, or see poorly laid-out areas that look muddled.
+Such an environment could give the impression that you are disorganised and your place of business is outdated.
 Worse still, this can imply a general lack of concern on your side.
-Staff members will be less motivated and as a result, productivity will decline.
+Staff members will be less motivated and as a result, productivity could decline.

 On the other hand, a well-designed space can speak volumes about your company.
 Not only does it create a pleasant and professional working environment, but it can also demonstrate that, as a business owner, you care about both your staff and your customers.
 It also implies that you are familiar with the latest trends and technologies.

 Needless to say, space planning and first impressions go hand-in-hand and show real initiative in your role as a successful business owner.